Black Friday Code: DIGEST35

 Cycle Syncing

-As you can see, this looks somewhat daunting and may not fit easily into your lifestyle.
+This may look somewhat daunting and not fit easily into everyone’s lifestyle.
 If cycle syncing has been working for you, that’s great—there’s no need to stop.
-If you’re trying to decide whether you want to give it a go or not, there may be some potential drawbacks to consider.
+But if you’re trying to decide whether you want to give it a go or not, there may be some drawbacks to consider.

 Cycle Syncing: Potential Drawbacks

 There are many benefits (like being more in tune with your mood and taking control of fertility outcomes) to tracking your cycle and listening to your body.
-But trying to match your activities with your menstrual cycle phases may have some drawbacks:
+But trying to match daily activities with menstrual cycle phases may have some drawbacks:

-• Hormonal fluctuations are common and no two menstrual cycles are exactly the same, especially for women with hormone imbalances.
-Cycle syncing may be discouraging for some women who feel they’re doing all the “right” things yet still experience negative symptoms.
+• Hormonal fluctuations are common and no two menstrual cycles are exactly the same, especially for people with hormone imbalances.
+Cycle syncing may be discouraging for some people who feel they’re doing all the “right” things yet still have symptoms.

-• Adapting diet and routine for four different menstrual cycle phases each month seems cumbersome and may be difficult for some women to implement.
+• Adapting the diet and exercise routine for four different menstrual cycle phases each month can be cumbersome and may be difficult for some people to implement.

-I’m not for or against cycle syncing—my goal as a practitioner is to help you improve your quality of life with easy-to-implement, evidence-based strategies.
-Cycle syncing doesn’t yet have research to support its claims, but that doesn’t mean there isn’t value in monitoring your menstrual cycle and practicing healthy lifestyle habits to support hormone balance.
+My goal as a practitioner is to help people improve their quality of life with easy-to-implement, evidence-based strategies that support the individual.
+Cycle syncing doesn’t yet have research to support its claims, but that doesn’t mean there isn’t value in monitoring the menstrual cycle and practicing healthy lifestyle habits to support hormone balance.

 Supporting Hormone Balance: A Step-By-Step Guide

-In my clinical experience, women with significant menstrual cycle symptoms tend to have gut imbalances [24, 25, 26, 27], and unmanaged stress [5, 28, 29, 30, 31, 32, 33].
-When we tackle both of these with foundational strategies, women often find freedom from their symptoms.
+In my clinical experience and according to some research, women with significant menstrual cycle symptoms tend to have gut imbalances 21.
+When we tackle these with foundational strategies, women often find freedom from their symptoms.

-As I discuss in Healthy Gut, Healthy You, there’s an interplay and bidirectional feedback between the gut and female hormones and vice versa.
-In the clinic, we’ve noticed that symptoms of PMS like pain and swelling can get much better when gut health is improved.
-So, this is why we tend to start with gut health foundations first, give the body some time to adjust, and then reassess.
+As I discuss in Healthy Gut, Healthy You, there’s a two-way feedback system between the gut and female hormones.
+In the clinic, we’ve noticed that symptoms of PMS like pain and swelling can get much better when gut health improves.
+This is why we tend to start with gut health foundations, give the body some time to adjust, and then reassess.

 Step One: Diet

-Diet is one of the most impactful strategies for improving your overall health and hormonal balance
+Diet is one of the most impactful strategies for improving overall health and hormonal balance

-There doesn’t appear to be enough research to support eating specific foods based on the phase of the menstrual cycle [34, 35].
-But it’s important to consume adequate nutrients like vitamins (D, K, B1, B2, and B6), minerals (calcium, magnesium, and zinc), and healthy fats to help manage period pain and other symptoms [36, 37, 38, 39, 40].
+There doesn’t appear to be enough research to support eating specific foods based on the phase of the menstrual cycle 9.
+But it’s important to eat enough nutrients every day to help manage period pain and other symptoms.

-Consuming a whole-foods, anti-inflammatory diet that includes fruits, vegetables, beans, nuts, seeds, fish, meat, poultry, and whole grains, and limits ultra-processed foods, excess sugar, refined carbohydrates, and alcohol has been found to significantly improve PMS symptoms [29, 41, 42, 43].
+Eating a whole-foods, anti-inflammatory diet can significantly improve PMS symptoms 31 32.
+Such a diet includes fruits, vegetables, beans, nuts, seeds, fish, meat, poultry, and whole grains.
+It also limits ultra-processed foods, excess sugar, refined carbohydrates, and alcohol.

 Step Two: Exercise

 As a clinician for many years in the integrative and functional medicine space, I’ve noticed that exercise recommendations have generally taken a back seat to testing and supplements.
-But moving and challenging your body is crucial for your overall health and healthy aging [44].
+But moving and challenging the body is crucial for overall health and healthy aging 33, and may be a great way to relieve PMS 34.

 There’s no one-size-fits-all when it comes to exercise for balancing female hormones.
 But walking is the foundation of fitness, so I encourage my clients to walk as much and as often as they can (preferably outside in nature).